zachmccabe/zachmccabe.github.io/_beijing/beijing.md

 ---

 Get answers to the questions only photographers ask.
-Learn when to shoot fall colors, where to spend blue hour, and how to deal with smog.
+Learn when to find fall colors, where to spend blue hour, and how to deal with smog.
 Go capture the remarkable story of China's capital.

 <figure>
 <img class="kao-1x1-half"